harjothkhara/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+An object representation of the html elements of a webpage.
+DOM — (Document) is the representation of our html code we wrote in the browser.
+DOM is the API that bridges the html to the browser--> In the browser our html code becomes (Objects).
+Each object is a node and has different types: element (head, body, h1 etc), text ( “i’m a DOM”) …each type has properties/methods attached to it which we can use to manipulate the DOM in JS -->(Model) allows us to recreate everything over again.

 2. What is an event?

+Any interaction a user has with a webpage that the browser tracks e.g clicking/double clicking a mouse button, scrolling the pafge, pressing a keyboard button, moving the mouse...

 3. What is an event listener?

+Specific elements that listen to/for specific events to occure before trigerring (in the form of a callback when the event occurs).
+For example, we can use the .addEventListener method on selected elements and give it arguments to watch for and execute against.

 4. Why would we convert a NodeList into an Array?

+Although you can use forEach to iterate over, NoteList is not an array and such doesn't have the full properties of one.
+We would convert over to an array to use array methods.
+You can use Array.from() to achieve this.

 5. What is a component?

+Combinational pieces of code: HTML, CSS and JS that can be used over again in a website or app.

 ### Git Set up